s60sc/ESP32-CAM_MJPEG2SD/README.md

 If recording occurs whilst also live streaming to browser, the frame rate will be much slower.

 To play back a recording, select the file using `Select folder / file` on the browser to select the day folder then the required MJPEG file.
 After selecting the MJPEG file, press __Start Stream__ button to playback the recording.
 The recorded playback rate can be overridden using `Frame Rate` after the file has been selected.
 After playback finished, live streaming will continue until __Stop Stream__ button pressed.
-If recording started during a playback, playback will be replaced by live streaming.
+If a recording is started during a playback, playback will be replaced by live streaming.

 Browser functions only tested on Chrome.